kd3n1z/gitwatcher/README.md

     - Hides child process's stdout.
 - <code>-s --strict-mode \<true/false\></code>
     - Enable strict mode.
     - _Strict mode is basically "terminate, if you can".
-For example, if there was an error when executing "git pull", in strict mode the program will terminate, in default mode it will continue to work._
+For example, if there was an error while executing "git pull", in strict mode the program will terminate, in default mode it will continue to work._
 - <code>-h --help</code>
     - Print usage.
 - <code>-v --version</code>